 Join us for an amazing summer at day camp!
 Enjoy spending time outdoors, building friendships, and learning new skills, while continuing to develop your courage, confidence, and character.
-Every program will include traditional camp activities including, but not limited to, exploring nature, making crafts, conducting science experiments, playing games, and cooking over a fire.
+Every program will include traditional camp activities including, but not limited to, exploring nature, making crafts, learning outdoor skills, playing games, and cooking over a fire.

-All day camp programs run 9 a.m. to 3 p.m.
-C.S.T., Monday through Friday, with an optional extended day on Thursday for campers in grades 4+.
+All day camp programs run 9 a.m. to 3 p.m., Monday through Friday, with an optional extended day on Thursday for campers in grades 4+.

 Day camp families who need an earlier camp drop-off or later pick-up can choose to register for the Before-Camp and After-Camp Program.